• Skip to main content

 Where to Stay

-We really recommend staying in the Center (we stayed in the Albaicin which I don’t recommend)
+We really recommend staying in the Center for a short stay.

 See this post: The Best Hotels in Granada (for all budgets).
 I give you lots of different options in all price ranges.